nvmea/nmbrank/content/post/2022-12-14-nmb-28th-single-senbatsu-predictions/index.markdown

 ### Anyone else?

 I personally don’t see anyone else who’d be worth a special mention.
 There’s no one from 6th gen and above who performs well enough to even be in the conversation.
 With 7th gens, Anju has impressive sales and finished in top 4 of the sweaty Ray event (that Shinshin eventually won).
 But she did not rank in Nambattle, is about the worst performing 7th gen in SNS and management cares about her so much that they even forgot to give her additional handshake slots when literally everyone else who had sold out received them.
 Siyeon looked like an interesting choice a year ago when we did not have any data — now that we do, it just shows how hard of a task she is facing, to succeed as a Korean.
-And as for 8th gens, there is probably only Ayaka who could compete with Mako, but there’s also not anything she’d currently be better than Mako at — and even for Mako, the biggest reason to include her is only to push SakaSaka as a combi.
+And as for 8th gens, there is probably only Ayaka who could compete with Mako, but there also isn’t anything she’d currently better Mako at — and even for Mako, the biggest reason to include her is only to push SakaSaka as a combi.

 ### Centre